Otago Rail Trail

 What started off as a project to simply restore the route of an old railway line and get people out walking again, has now turned into a major industry.
 Today, more than 12,000 visitors a year cycle the whole trail, with another 80,000 day-tripping to individual parts.

-The surrounding landscape is dry, sparse and amazingly beautiful – New Zealand's very own desert – and the gold mining villages you'll visit along the way are poignant reminders of just how important this area was to the growth of the country as a whole.
+The surrounding landscape is dry, sparse and amazingly beautiful and New Zealand's very own desert.
+The gold mining villages you'll visit along the way are poignant reminders of just how important this area was to the growth of the country as a whole.

 The Otago Rail Trail Route: